Karumi/learnyougit/exercises/git_status_and_git_diff/problem.md

 These two tools work with the same trees we studied in the previous lesson: `working directory`, `index` and `HEAD`.
 What we see when running any of the two commands are the differences between those trees.
 Staged changes are the ones present in the `index` tree but not in `HEAD`.
 Unstaged changes are the ones present in the `working directory` but not in the `index`.

 Keep in mind that we are talking about "changes" and not files.
 That's intentional, we can add some changes in a file to staging and, afterwards, modify it even more.
 In that case, a file can appear in the two first sections of the `git status` output.
-What Git is trying to tell us is that there are some changes in that file that are staged and others than don't.
+What Git is trying to tell us is that there are some changes in that file that are staged and others than are not.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}

 ## Task

 No task for this lesson.
-You can go to the next lesson by simply running `git-workshopper verify`.
+You can go to the next lesson by simply running `learnyougit verify`.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}